 South Glasgow Biochemistry services are accredited by the United Kingdom Accreditation Service (UKAS).
 UKAS Medical Accreditation number is 9569 (Accredited to ISO 15189:2012).
 Issue date 14/08/17.
 A full list of tests in scope can be found on our schedule of accreditation.
 Tests not on this list are not accredited; please contact the laboratory for further information if required.

 We are committed to providing a quality service to users.
 We welcome feedback and survey users on an annual basis to assess satisfaction with the service and highlight possible areas for improvement.
 For feedback on our service, please contact our Quality Manager.
+Our quality policy is also available to view.

 As part of the revised colorectal patient pathway, the QFIT test can now be ordered through ICE (as from 3.9.18).
 More information provided below under 'Other guidance'